webix-hub/docs/data/desktop/data_layout.md

 });
 ~~~

+Pay attention that in the above example the view:"template" definition is omitted for simplicity, as specifying the view type as "template" is optional.

-{{sample 60_pro/13_layout/02_listlayout.html}}
+{{sample 60_pro/13_layout/02_datalayout.html}}

-###Repeater mode
+##Repeater mode

-Data Layout can also be used in the repeater mode which allows setting a particular pattern in the configuration with the help of templates.
+To create a more complex structure, you should specify common configuration for elements with the help of templates.
-Then this pattern can be repeated and filled with different data from the dataset.
+It will be applied for each layout element.

+As for data, it can be loaded into the layout in the same way as into any other data component.

+- parsed from a string or an array
+- loaded from an external file by means of the load method or the url property

+The details are given in the article desktop/data_loading.md.

 <img src="desktop/repeater_layout.png">